zerkz/mcp/DEVELOPING.md

 }
 ```

-Learn more about each tool argument by looking at its definition in the code, the MCP inspector browser UI, or by listing all tools using the MCP inspector CLI.
+Learn more about each tool argument by looking at its definition in the code, the MCP Inspector browser UI, or by listing all tools using the MCP Inspector CLI.
 For example:

 ```shell
 mcp-inspector --cli node bin/run.js --orgs DEFAULT_TARGET_ORG --method tools/list